datacentricdesign/id5415/collections/_id5415/3-3-labxp.md

 ## Task 1.1: Create an "environment" dashboard

-1. Create a new temperature property, for storing temperatures in fahrenheit
+1. Create a new temperature property, for storing temperatures in Fahrenheit
 2. From raw celsius temperature data, convert to Fahrenheit and send this value to this new property
 3. Create a temperature dashboard with temperature in Celsius, Fahrenheit, and humidity.